jreed1701/gitops-demo/doc/design.md

 ## Idempotence

-All playbooks were written to be as idempotent as possible to ensure that ansible performed exactly the required behavior each time every time.
-The following is an example:
+All playbooks were written to be as idempotent as possible to ensure that ansible performed exactly the required behavior the first time, and then each subsequent time has no further effect.
+The goal is to achieve the desired state.

 **Not Idempotent**